egvijayanand/dotnet-maui-templates/README.md

 And from [v7.0.0](https://www.nuget.org/packages/VijayAnand.MauiTemplates/7.0.0) of the template package, CLI project template `framework` parameter adds `net10.0` as another option to support `.NET 10` Previews.

 And from [v7.7.0](https://www.nuget.org/packages/VijayAnand.MauiTemplates/7.7.0) of the template package, Nightly Builds (integrated) feed links have been updated for both .NET MAUI v9 and v10.

+And from [v7.9.0](https://www.nuget.org/packages/VijayAnand.MauiTemplates/7.9.0) of the template package, support for .NET MAUI 10 Global namespace.

+And from [v7.10.0](https://www.nuget.org/packages/VijayAnand.MauiTemplates/7.10.0) of the template package, support for .NET MAUI 10 Implicit namespace and unified app startup.

 ### Parameters: